Smooth quotients of principally polarized abelian varieties: Smooth quotients of principally polarized abelian varieties

-\begin{corollary} Let $(A,\Theta)$ be a principally polarized abelian variety of dimension $g$ and let $G$ be a (non-trivial) group of automorphisms of $A$ that fix the origin and preserve the numerical class of $\Theta$.
+\begin{corollary} Let $(A,\Theta)$ be a principally polarized abelian variety of dimension $g$ and let $G\leq \aut(A,\Theta)$ be a (non-trivial) group of automorphisms of $A$.
 Assume that $A/G$ is smooth and $\dim(A^G)=0$.
-Then the triple $(A,\Theta,G)$ is a direct sum of triples as in Theorem \ref{thm ppav irred}. \end{corollary}
+Then the triple $(A,\Theta,G)$ is a direct product of triples as in Proposition \ref{thm ppav irred}. \end{corollary}

 \begin{proof} Since $\dim(A^G)=0$ and $A/G$ is smooth, by Theorem \ref{thm red irred} we have $A= A_1\times \cdots \times A_r$, $G=G_1\times\cdots\times G_r$ and $G_i$ acts irreducibly on $A_i$.
 Then, by \cite[Prop.~61]{Kani},